 DID YOU KNOW?

-Spain has four seasons.
-Select from the boxes below to see Madrid in each season.
+Japan has four seasons.
+Select from the boxes below to see Tokyo in each season

 June to August